Chapter 13 : The World Cup

 The difficulties involved in communicating with the man increased when it became evident that he didn’t speak any English.
 Cornelius did his best to communicate what he wanted to say with the use of sign language, which was embarrassing to say the least.
 Claire O’Donovan was almost openly laughing at his attempts.

 The man he needed was Barty Crouch.
 Surely, Bulgarian was included somewhere in the few hundred languages Barty spoke.
-But as luck would have it, Barty was nowhere to be seen.
+But as luck would have it, he was nowhere to be seen.
 The chances of finding him among the hundred thousand people who had turned up for the World Cup final seemed very slim indeed.

 So Cornelius had little choice but to continue with the sign language, as he introduced the two ministers to the more important people in British wizarding society.
 Eventually, the three of them headed for the top box.

 It was Harry Potter that he was most pleased to see, however.
 It was nice to be able to introduce a hero of the wizarding world to these foreigners.
-Particularly after Claire had been so critical of Britain’s security.
+Particularly after Claire'd been so critical of Britain’s security.
 It was a British wizard who had saved the world from Voldemort.
 See what she thought of that!

 Trying to explain the situation to the Bulgarian Minister was easier said than done, though, seeing as the man hadn’t a clue what he was saying.
 Eventually he saw the boy’s scar though, and appeared to be quite impressed.
 That was good, Cornelius thought.
 Let everybody see just how impressive British witches and wizards were.